PhDuck/ALBlog/content/posts/Partial-Records-Anti-Examples.md

 ## Inconsistent read
 Inconsistent read errors mainly cover two scenarios, concurrency and changes that aren’t reflected in the record currently operating on.
 For the AL developer these are two distinct cases, that needs different solutions, but for the platform they are the same.
 ### Un-reflected changes
 An un-reflected change consists of a change in the database that hasn’t been reflected in the local version of the record.
 In the below example procedure `rec0` has the initial view of the row in memory after calling FindFirst, after which the rows address is updated, since the update happened on another record, `rec0` still has the previous value.
-Upon accessing the “County” field on `rec0` a JIT load is triggered, which then compares the initial row’s values and the ones just loaded from the database.
+Upon accessing the Country” field on `rec0` a JIT load is triggered, which then compares the initial row’s values and the ones just loaded from the database.
 ```AL
 local procedure TriggerInconsistentUnreflectedError()
 var